sumit-73io/InThreatDetection/README.md

 **InThreatDetection** addresses these threats with a full-stack, AI-assisted SOC platform that:

-- 🔍 **Continuously profiles** employee behavior using statistical anomaly detection
+- Continuously profiles employee behavior using statistical anomaly detection
-- 🚨 **Auto-generates alerts** when suspicious patterns are detected, every 60 seconds
+- Auto-generates alerts when suspicious patterns are detected, every 60 seconds
-- 🔐 **Cryptographically seals** every activity record using quantum-safe algorithms to prevent log tampering
+- Cryptographically seals every activity record using quantum-safe algorithms to prevent log tampering
-- 📊 **Provides a real-time dashboard** for SOC operators to investigate, acknowledge, and respond to threats
+- Provides a real-time dashboard for SOC operators to investigate, acknowledge, and respond to threats
-- 🤖 **Leverages Google Gemini AI** to generate detailed forensic analysis reports on demand
+- Leverages Google Gemini AI to generate detailed forensic analysis reports on demand

 ---